Hwaseong-si Gyeonggi-do, South Korea Travel Guide

 Capture memorable visuals that are distinct to Hwaseong-si.

-Visuals from Hwaseong-si stand out in your travel album.
+Visuals from Hwaseong-si are noticeable in your travel album.

-Verify the latest operating hours for all attractions, especially on holidays or Mondays when many sites close.
+Verify the latest operating hours for all the sights, especially on holidays or Mondays when many sites close.

 Utilize the local bus network; Dongtan New Town is well-connected.
 For the coastline areas, plan for local buses or private transport.